sfc-gh-mwies/rogers-hol-202406/01 - Snowflake Fundamentals/README.md

 ![raw JSON sample](https://github.com/Snowflake-Labs/sfquickstarts/blob/master/site/sfguides/src/getting_started_with_snowflake/assets/7SemiStruct_1_1.png?raw=true)

 _(The full dataset available [**for free**](https://app.snowflake.com/marketplace/listing/GZTSZAS2KH9/) in Snowflake Marketplace from Cybersyn -- no ETL required.
-For the purposes of this demo, we will focus on working with the semi-structured JSON file to learn how to load structured data into Snowflake.)_
+For the purposes of this demo, we will focus on working with the semi-structured JSON file to learn how to load semi-structured data into Snowflake.)_

 >  **SEMI-STRUCTURED DATA**
 Snowflake can easily load and query semi-structured data such as JSON, Parquet, or Avro without transformation.
 This is a key Snowflake feature because an increasing amount of business-relevant data being generated today is semi-structured, and many traditional data warehouses cannot easily load and query such data.
 Snowflake makes it easy!